Mogers Drewett LLP

 6 Changes to Fees

-Our hourly charge-out rates are reviewed with effect from 1stJune each year.
-We will notify you of the rates if they change and you will then be bound by them.
+Our hourly charge out rates is reviewed at least annually.
+We will notify you of any change and you will then be bound by them.

 7 Payments made on your behalf (Disbursements)